gem/oq-engine/doc/installing/windows.md

 - this distribution includes its own distribution of the dependencies needed by the OpenQuake Engine
     - Python 2.7
-    - Python dependencies (pip, numpy, scipy, h5py, django and few more)
+    - Python dependencies (pip, numpy, scipy, h5py, django, shapely, rtree and few more)
 - multiple versions can be installed alongside
 - currently does not support Celery (and will never do)
 - 32bit version only is provided (it works on 64bit systems too)